Uber has been testing autonomous vehicles since 2016

 Uber has come under fire as the operator of the first autonomous vehicle to have been involved in a fatal incident.
 In a previous letter addressed to Uber CEO Dara Khosrowshahi, Ducey described a video of the incident, in which the self-driving car crashed into a 49-year-old woman, as "disturbing and alarming" and said that it "raises many questions about the ability to continue testing in Arizona".

 "As governor, my top priority is public safety," Ducey wrote.
 "In the best interests of the people of my state, I have directed the Arizona Department of Transportation to suspend Uber's ability to test and operate autonomous vehicles on Arizona's public roadways."

 Uber said after the incident that it was "fully co-operating" with the police investigation and has expressed condolences to the victim's family.
 Police in the city of Tempe, where the incident occurred, are continuing to investigate the incident, along with the NTSB and National Highway Traffic Safety Administration.

 Khosrowshahi said via his Twitter account: "We’re thinking of the victim’s family as we work with local law enforcement to understand what happened.”

 Uber began self-driving testing in Tempe in February 2017, when it switched operations from California following a dispute with officials in that state.
-A few months after testing began, an Uber car was involved in an accident with another vehicle, which failed to stop at a junction.
-Nobody was hurt in that incident.
+A few months after testing began, an Uber car was involved in an accident with another vehicle, which had failed to stop at a junction.
+Nobody was hurt.

 Although there have been crashes involving self-driving vehicles, including a well-documented one involving a Google autonomous car in 2016, Uber's 2018 incident is thought to be the first to have resulted in a fatality.